 Planning Your Deer Landscaping

 You don’t need a perfect patch of land to attract deer.
-Their foraging will take care of this.
-This will make your job easier.
+Their foraging will take care of this and make your job easier.

 Pay close attention to nature.
 This will help you notice what survives every year.
 You will also learn more about their diet.

-It’s important for you to place trees and bushes around your property.
-This will provide more protection for the deer, and they will feel more comfortable with the idea of coming to your property.
+You need to place trees and bushes around your property.
+This will provide more cover and protection for the deer, and they will feel more comfortable with the idea of coming to your property.

 Make sure you leave an adequate supply of water for your wild guest.
 They’ll appreciate it!